ljdnielsen/pigeon_conservation/docs/notes/sample_origins.md

 accompany me & ordering Charles to bring all the ammunition after me as quick as possible.

-The vast contribution that Allen made to specimen collection is made clear by Rookmaaker's and van Wyhe's recounting that he in a two-and-a-half month period between 4 August and 18 October 1855 collected 6198 insects, corresponding to more then a hundred individuals per day, only a year after arriving in the Malay Archipelago.[^2]
+The vast contribution that Allen made to specimen collection is made clear by Rookmaaker's and van Wyhe's recounting that he in a two-and-a-half month period between 4 August and 18 October 1855 collected 6198 insects<!--TODO: Add information about the rate at which Allen collected birds-->, corresponding to more than a hundred individuals per day, only a year after arriving in the Malay Archipelago.[^2]

 [^1]: Bruxaux, Jade et al. (2018), ["Recovering the evolutionary history of crowned pigeons (Columbidae: Goura): Implications for the biogeography and conservation of New Guinean lowland birds"](https://www.sciencedirect.com/science/article/abs/pii/S1055790317308679) *Molecular Phylogenetics and Evolution*, 2018: vol. 120, pp. 248-258.